Cabela's Deer Hunt: 2004 Season

 Cabela's Deer Hunt: 2004 Season is the first video game to be released in the Deer Hunt series.
 It was developed by Sand Grain Studios and Fun Labs and was released on August 26, 2003.
-There was a Playstation 2 Greatest Hits release of the same game called Cabela's Deer Hunt: Season Opener.
+There was a PlayStation 2 Greatest Hits release of the same game called Cabela's Deer Hunt: Season Opener.

 The game was published by Activision in conjunction with hunting supply company Cabela's.

+The Xbox version of the game has online leaderboard support via Xbox Live which was available to players until April 15, 2010.
+Cabela's Deer Hunt: 2004 Season is now supported online again on the replacement online servers called Insignia.

 Gameplay

 As its name states, the game mostly revolves around hunting down and killing different species of deer in large, mountainous environments.
 There are several ways to hunt down the deer, including using a tree stand and waiting for them, tracking it down by examining its footprints, and by using callers and feeders to lure them to the player.